 Figure 4.
-Power output of hypothetical downstream turbine for various downstream distances and lateral offsets (left).
-Solid lines are SOWFA results, and dashed are from FLORIS.
-On the right, the percent gain (of the total power of the actual and hypothetical turbine) is shown relative to the baseline of the two yaw angles.
+Power output of hypothetical downstream turbine for various downstream distances and lateral offsets (a).
+Solid lines are SOWFA results, and dashed are from FLORIS. (b) The percent gain (of the total power of the actual and hypothetical turbine) is shown relative to the baseline of the two yaw angles.